kuehnd96/azuredevopsexercise/README.md

 - .NET 5 Web API back end
 - SQL Server

+The applications will be empty at the start due to the emphasis on CI and CD to Azure.
+Perhaps I will get something to implement in the applications as the requirements of my client's new solution becomes clear?

 ## Tools and Technology
 - GitHub Codespaces (Browser and VS Code)
 - Angular